leia-org/leia-docs/README.md

-# 🌌 LEIA Project - Documentation Website
+# 🌌 LEIA Project - Website

 This is the official repository of the **LEIA Project documentation and website**, built with [Docusaurus](https://docusaurus.io/).